 Sometimes people take three or four drugs for two weeks and then move on to other drugs.

-Natural H. Pylori Treatment
+Natural Treatments for H. Pylori Treatment

 Now that we’ve gone over the medical treatment protocol, we will cover the natural treatment.
 We’ve been able to help many patients that come in with an H. Pylori infection resolve it naturally.